Patient Safety 101: The Fundamentals

 Health care organizations use a variety of established and emerging methods to prospectively identify safety hazards before errors have occurred and to retrospectively analyze errors to prevent future harm.

 High reliability organizations are organizations that operate in complex, high-hazard domains for extended periods without serious accidents or catastrophic failures.
-High reliability is an ongoing process of cultivating organizational mindfulness; standardization is necessary but...
+High reliability is an ongoing process of cultivating...
 Read More

 The terms adverse events, near misses, and medical errors are used in patient safety to refer to events where patients were harmed (or easily could have been).